shohagrana64/BlogPost/OpenShift/5. Openshift Redis/redisBlog.md

 ## Overview

-The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL and Redis.
+The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL, Memcached and Redis.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
 In this tutorial we will deploy Redis database.
 We will cover the following steps:

 1) Install KubeDB
-2) Deploy Database
+2) Deploy Redis Cluster
+3) See the Automatic Failover feature

 ## Step 1: Installing KubeDB